They say in real estate that the three keys to success are location, location, and location.

 Tea made from the first flush of spring leaf should be light but vibrant with grassy notes.

-Almost sounds like a green tea, right?
+That almost sounds like a green tea, doesn’t it?

-Well, a lot depends on the treatment of the leaf.
+In fact, a lot depends on the treatment of the leaf.
 For example, if the tea maker lets the leaf approach full oxidation then it will take on the color, aroma, and flavor of a black tea.